Somatic Marker

 Damasio, Antonio R., Descartes’ Error: Emotion, Reason, and the Human Brain, 1994thesis

-the subjective process of feeling emotions requires the participation of brain regions that are involved in the mapping and/or regulation of our continuously changing internal states — that is, in homeostasis.
-These feelings help to guide behavioural decisions that affect survival and quality of life
+the ‘somatic marker’ hypothesis of consciousness.
+He proposes that the subjective process of feeling emotions requires the participation of brain regions that are involved in the mapping and/or regulation of our continuously changing internal states — that is, in homeostasis.

-Craig situates Damasio's somatic-marker hypothesis within interoceptive neuroscience, linking it to homeostatic brain regions and the 'as-if-body loop' as mechanisms of conscious emotional feeling.
+Craig situates Damasio’s somatic marker hypothesis within interoceptive neuroscience, grounding it in homeostatic brain regions and linking it to the generation of a meta-representational model connecting inner and outer worlds.

 Craig, A. D., How Do You Feel?
 Interoception: The Sense of the Physiological Condition of the Body, 2002thesis